 With meditations and the body scan, thoughts often pop up, and keeping a quiet and clear head can be a challenge.
-This last exercise of 3-Minute Breathing Space can be the perfect technique for those with busy lives and minds.
+This last exercise can be the perfect technique for those with busy lives and minds.
 The exercise is broken into three sections, one per minute, and works as follows:

 - The first minute is spent on answering the question “how am I doing right now?” while focusing on the feelings, thoughts, and sensations that arise, and trying to give these words and phrases.

 - The second minute is spent on keeping awareness of the breath.

 - The last minute is used for an expansion of attention outward from the breath, feeling the ways in which your breathing affects the rest of the body.

 Keeping a quiet mind can be rather challenging, and thoughts will often pop up.
 The idea is not to block them, but rather to let them come into your mind and then disappear again.
 Try to just observe them.